Jamaican Maroons: First Maroon War 1728–1739

 In addition, a British superintendent was to be assigned to live in each Maroon town.
 In 1740, similar treaties were signed by Quao and Nanny, major leaders of the Windward Maroons.
 The Windward Maroons were originally located at Crawford's Town and the new Nanny Town (now called Moore Town).
 In all, about 600 Maroons came to terms with the British authorities through these two treaties.

 Not all the Maroons accepted the treaties.
 Rebellions occurred in Maroon communities in the years that followed.
 After the treaties, the white superintendents appointed by the governors eventually took control of the Maroon towns.
 In the 1740s, some Leeward Maroons who opposed the 1739 treaty rose in revolt, but Cudjoe crushed those rebellions.

 In 1754, Quao attempted to overthrow Edward Crawford, the new Maroon leader of the Windward Maroon town, and in the resulting conflict, Crawford's Town was destroyed.
 Governor Charles Knowles re-established control over the uprising with the help of other Maroons.
-He then ordered that the Maroons of Crawford's Town be resettled in the new, nearby Windward Maroon towns of Charles Town (Jamaica) and Scott's Hall (Jamaica).
+He then ordered that the Maroons of Crawford's Town be resettled in the new, nearby Windward Maroon towns of Charles Town and Scott's Hall.

 The Maroon population grew from 664 in 1739 to 1,288 in 1796, at a time when both the slave population and the white settler communities were ravaged by disease.